Cleveland Browns vs. Minnesota Vikings NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Vikings stats and trends

-- This year, the Vikings have won ATS in each of their two games as an underdog of 2 points or more.
+- The Vikings have always covered the spread this year when underdogs by 2 points or more.

-- Minnesota's games this year have hit the over on two of three set point totals (66.7%).
+- Minnesota's games this year have gone over the total in two out of three opportunities (66.7%).

-- This year the Vikings score nine more points per game (29) than the Browns surrender (20).
+- This season the Vikings rack up nine more points per game (29) than the Browns surrender (20).

-- Minnesota is 2-1 against the spread and 1-2 overall when the team records more than 20 points.
+- Minnesota is 2-1 against the spread and 1-2 overall in games when it scores more than 20 points.

-- The Vikings have turned the ball over one time, one fewer times than the Browns have forced turnovers (2).
+- The Vikings have one giveaway this season, while the Browns have two takeaways.

 Home and road insights